Sales: Sales' job is to help prospects overcome their fear so they can commit to something they'll end up glad they invested in.

 "SALES" is not a four letter word!

 Sales is the system that creates business and since you are in business you are a SALES person.
-Unless you are taking orders via the internet as in most B2C business, personal professional interface - selling - is needed to complete the buy phase of the Hourglass Tactic Plan.
+Unless you are taking orders via the internet as in most B2C business, personal professional interface - selling - is needed to complete the buy phase of the Hourglass Tactic Plan (more on that later).